jacktasia/php-str-funcs/README.md

 ## About

-In the process of creating all the [php string functions](http://php.net/manual/en/ref.strings.php) in [Emacs Lisp](http://en.wikipedia.org/wiki/Emacs_Lisp) for fun.
+In the process of creating some of the [php string functions](http://php.net/manual/en/ref.strings.php) in [Emacs Lisp](http://en.wikipedia.org/wiki/Emacs_Lisp) for fun.
 Also I think it may be an interesting way to learn Emacs Lisp for people who are more familiar with PHP (which I would think would be most).

 I plan on fully commenting the code after I finish my *first pass* of the functions.